 Dates: June 22-26, 2022

 If you had to pick just one European music festival to go to this summer, it might be Glastonbury.
-One of the largest and certainly most famous, Glastonbury is also one of the oldest, dating back to 1970.
-In fact, that first event was held the day after rock icon Jimi Hendrix died in London.
+One of the largest and undoubtedly most famous, Glastonbury is also one of the oldest, dating back to 1970.
+That first event was held the day after rock icon Jimi Hendrix died in London.
 Whether or not you can find a resale ticket this year is questionable.

 Who Will Be Appearing

-This year, two of the headliners are from that era, along with two wildly popular contemporary artists.
+This year, two headliners and two wildly popular contemporary artists are from that era.
 Namely, Paul McCartney, Diana Ross, Billie Eilish and Kendrick Lamar.
-If that’s no enough, there are other acts that could be top billing in other venues.
-For example, Crowded House, Doja Cat, Lorde, Megan Thee Stallion and Olivia Rodrigo.
-Of course, there are even more acts, like Pet Shop Boys, Robert Plant and Allison Kraus, Rufus Wainwright and St. Vincent.
+If that’s not enough, other acts could be top-billing in different venues—for example, Crowded House, Doja Cat, Lorde, Megan Thee Stallion, and Olivia Rodrigo.
+Of course, there are even more acts, like Pet Shop Boys, Robert Plant and Allison Kraus, Rufus Wainwright, and St. Vincent.

 Tickets

 As one of the biggest summer music festivals in Europe, Glastonbury sells out quickly.
 Moreover, official resale tickets through See Tickets have already sold out.
-There may be tickets available through secondary markets but event organizers will not make recommendations.
+Tickets may be available through secondary markets, but event organizers will not make recommendations.

 How To Get To Glastonbury

-In order to reach the event, you have several transportation options.
-You can take your own car, rideshare, take a bus or a train with a shuttle transfer.
-At the Castle Cary train station, there will be a free shuttle bus to transport you to the festival grounds.
+You have several transportation options to reach the event.
+You can take your car, rideshare, bus, or train with a shuttle transfer.
+The Castle Cary train station will have a free shuttle bus to transport you to the festival grounds.
 The historic town of Glastonbury is approximately 13.2 km (8.2 miles) from the festival

 Related: America’s Best Spring Music Festivals